+“For three months I was asking myself, what is this?
+Why is this happening?
 Why is no one helping?
 Who are the criminals?
 Who are the good guys?
 Who are we?”

 It’s a candid and frank revelation, which demonstrates the issues peacekeepers must often grapple with when stepping into a mission.
 Of course the Balkans is steeped in great history, and is a melting pot for a wide range of cultures.
 Therefore the exact dynamic of the conflict that engulfed the region is intricate and far from straightforward.

 The confusion and blurred definition of identity encountered by Major Ezaz and his comrades was intensified by the often unpredictable nature of threats.
-As it had been in Rwanda, a very real danger came from the disorganised nature of the fighting.
+As it had been in Rwanda, a very real danger came from the disorganized nature of the fighting.
 He explained;

 “In both Rwanda and Bosnia many ‘fighters’ were not trained soldiers, so there was always the fear of unpredictability, which comes from maniacs and mad people having arms.
 The paramilitaries are one of the biggest problems – young boys with little maturity, who don’t care who they hit, and where a sense of responsibility is completely missing.
 Once they have a weapon in their hand they feel they have to fire at something, they are not answerable to anyone.”

-Whilst explaining that the unpredictability of the violence was similar to Rwanda, the threat posed was intensified in Bosnia due to the weapons and armoury at the disposal of the forces they faced.
+Whilst explaining that the unpredictability of the violence was similar to Rwanda, the threat posed was intensified in Bosnia due to the weapons and armory at the disposal of the forces they faced.
 I got the impression the ferocity of the fighting was unlike anything Major Ezaz had faced before.